yavormilchev/my-places/docs/project-plan.md

   place URL returns Google's generic app shell — same `og:image`/`og:title` regardless of which place was requested — not place-specific data.
 Confirmed by comparing two different real places side by side.
 Ruled out scraping as a free coordinate source because of this, not just because it's "unofficial."
 - Re-imports must be idempotent.
-Design the unique key before writing the insert — the Feature ID in each row's URL is the natural candidate.
+The unique key is the derived Place ID (see §2), not the raw Feature ID it comes from — upsert on that.
+- **The Feature ID → Place ID conversion is unofficial and undocumented**, same caveat as scraping: reverse-engineered by decoding real Place IDs, not published anywhere by Google.
+Unlike scraping, though, the failure mode is clean — an invalid derived Place ID just 404s against Place Details, it doesn't silently return wrong data.
+- **A Place ID can outlive the business occupying that location.** Google Place IDs track the physical listing, not the current occupant — a saved place's `resolved_title` (from the API) can legitimately differ from `title` (what you saved it as), because the business changed, not because anything broke.
+Confirmed for real: one saved place came back under a completely different business name at the same address.
 - Coordinate/category resolution via Places API is free at single-user volume (Place Details Essentials: first 10,000 calls/month free, $5.00/1,000 after).
 Cache aggressively regardless; never re-resolve a place already in `places` — that's what keeps it free as the place count grows.